 Ah, the sky is falling!
-So say the prognosticators regarding the California Consumer Privacy Act (CCPA), often referred to as California’s GDPR-lite.
+So say the prognosticators regarding the California Consumer Privacy Act (CCPA), often referred to as California’s GDPR-lite privacy law.
 The new law is more restrictive than we’ve seen in the good old USA.
 Still, the act isn’t nearly as burdensome as the GDPR.
 Perhaps even more importantly, small businesses often don’t need to comply with the new legislation.

 Let’s step back a bit to make sure we are all on the same page here.
 Nearly every commentator refers to the General Data Protection Regulation as the “GDPR.”
 The regulation went into effect on May 25, 2018.
 The Regulation is binding on all 28 Member States and is allegedly designed to give people control over their data.
 EU representatives love to preach endlessly about the value they put on privacy – often while walking down a street in London with you where there is one surveillance camera for every 11 people.
 All 28 Member States must comply with the regulation.

 While the GDPR does empower individuals with control over their data in some respects, the EU also goes overboard in requiring businesses to take bizarre steps that do almost nothing to protect the privacy rights of individuals, but do hurt small businesses.
 For example, the GDPR requires businesses to differentiate between business and personal data when obtaining personal data of another person in a business transaction.
 How idiotic is this requirement?
 Well, it helps to understand the application in the real world example.
 EU representatives have said that if you communicate with a person in another company while at work, GDPR compliance is required if that person uses a personalized business address [email@example.com] but not if the email address is for a position [firstname.lastname@example.org].